Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

 For more information on the concepts used in this sample, be sure to read the [v2.0 endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).

+> Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
+> - application secrets (also named application password).
+This is what we've seen so far.
+> - certificates.
+This is the object of this paragraph.
+> The first form (application secret) is treated in the next paragraphs.
-> A variation of this sample using a certificate instead of an application password is available below [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)
+> A variation of this sample using a **certificate** instead of an application password is available at the end of this article in [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)

 ## How to run this sample